horshack-dpreview/Photoshop-Timeline-Layer-Resizer/readme.md

 Instructions:

-1. Download the script from [here](https://raw.githubusercontent.com/horshack-dpreview/Photoshop-Timeline-Layer-Resizer/master/Photoshop%20Timeline%20Layer%20Resizer.jsx).
+1. Download the script by right-clicking [here](https://raw.githubusercontent.com/horshack-dpreview/Photoshop-Timeline-Layer-Resizer/master/Photoshop%20Timeline%20Layer%20Resizer.jsx) and clicking "Save Link As..."
 2. Select the layer(s) in your timeline you want to change the direction of
 3. If you also want to reposition+stagger the resized layers, move the playhead to where you want the first layer to begin